ccwang002/2015Talk-DeepLearn-CNN/README.md

 I target for Python 3.4+ but should be fine on Pyhton 3.3. **Never ask me how to run on Python 2.7.** ...okay, the original source runs on Python 2.7 and I simply change some library import path and classic 2vs3 difference.

+> NOTE for Windows user: VS 2010 Professional+ is needed to have a 64bit C compiler.
+DONT use Cgywin or MinGW if you simply just googled and found them.

 ### (Skippable) Setup using pyenv

 You can use [pyenv] to manage multiple Python versions without breaking the system-wide setting.
-Follow pyenv's readme to set up, which has been tested to work on Debian, Ubuntu, and OSX.
+Follow pyenv's readme to set up, which has been tested to work on Debian, Ubuntu, and OSX (but not on Windows).

 ```bash
 # under this repo root